chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

   ```

 `verify_api_cert`
-: Verify the SSL certificate on the Chef Infra Server.
-When `true`, Chef Infra Client always verifies the SSL certificate.
+: Verify the TLS/SSL certificate on the Chef Infra Server.
+When `true`, Chef Infra Client always verifies the TLS/SSL certificate.
 When `false`.
-Chef Infra Client uses the value of `ssl_verify_mode` to determine if the SSL certificate requires verification.
+Chef Infra Client uses the value of `ssl_verify_mode` to determine if the TLS/SSL certificate requires verification.
 Default value: `false`.

 `versioned_cookbooks`
 : Append cookbook versions to cookbooks.
 Set to `false` to hide cookbook versions: `cookbooks/apache`.
 Set to `true` to show cookbook versions: `cookbooks/apache-1.0.0` and/or `cookbooks/apache-1.0.1`.
 When this setting is `true`, `knife download` downloads ALL cookbook versions, which can be useful if a full-fidelity backup of data on the Chef Infra Server is required.
 For example: